Vernell Brown Jr.

-Vernell Brown Jr. born August 13, 1971 was a jazz and Rhythm & Blues pianist, composer, arranger.
+Vernell Brown Jr. (August 13, 1971 – May 23, 2022) was a jazz and rhythm and blues pianist, composer, arranger.

 Early life

 Starting early in life opened a path to becoming a life-long musician; even as a child Vernell practiced frequently, was surrounded by other musicians, chose his own instruments, and began taking lessons.
 Vernell started playing piano as a 4 year-old, drums from age 3 to 13.
 Vernell picked up the violin when he was 8 and focused on that instrument until high school, but continued with the piano throughout.

 In high school Vernell studied with composer and pianist Terry Trotter and renowned jazz vibraphonist Charlie Shoemake, under whose tutelage Vernell developed quickly.
 He was recognized by Yamaha and gifted a grand piano and several other keyboards.
 He was a finalist at the 1988 and 1989 Thelonious Monk Institute of Jazz Piano Competitions.

-Vernell was discovered as a teenager when he performed as a substitute pianist at the Recording Academy “Grammy In The Schools” program.
+Vernell was discovered as a teenager when he performed as a substitute pianist at the Recording Academy "Grammy In The Schools" program.
 The chance substitution brought Vernell to the attention of the co-founder of A&M Records, Jerry Moss who contracted Vernell.